 All societies are required by law to hold general meetings of their members on at least an annual basis to oversee the affairs of the society.
 The rules of a society set out how these meetings should be conducted.
-Most societies adopt rules that provide for an annual general meeting, where the annual report and accounts are considered, auditors are appointed, management committee members are elected, and decisions are taken on the use of profits and any resolutions to change the rules of the society.
+Most societies adopt rules that provide for an annual general meeting, where the annual report and accounts are considered, auditors are appointed, directors are elected, and decisions are taken on the use of profits and any resolutions to change the rules of the society.

 The rules will normally set a quorum for general meetings, usually expressed either as a minimum proportion of the total membership, typically 10%, or as a minimum number of members.
 Some societies have rules that set the quorum as an either/or option, whichever is the lower.
 Rules may also be adopted to allow for proxy votes, and postal or electronic ballots.